-The crankcase can only be modified by the removal of the governor mechanism and in all other respects must be standard lf unmodified. completely removed. the hole in the crankcase must be sealed to prevent oil leakage (unless a suitable pulse take-off is used).
-The crankcase bearings and seals must be standard unmodified.
+The crankcase can only be modified by the removal of the governor mechanism and in all other respects must be standard unmodified.
+If completely removed, the hole in the crankcase must be sealed to prevent oil leakage (unless a suitable pulse take-off is used).
+The crankcase bearings and seals must be standard unmodified

-The bore must be standard only. service limit 68.165mm at all points of the bore.
-No sleeving or surface material change to the cvlinder bore is allowed but honing is permitted.
-The cylinder mating face must always have manufacturer's the original finishing marks visible.
+The bore must be standard only, service limit 68.165mm at all points of the bore.
+No sleeving or surface material change to the cylinder bore is allowed but honing is permitted.
+The cylinder mating face must always have the manufacturer's original finishing marks visible.
 The deck height must be 45.20mm ± 0.3mm (read between the cylinder mating face and the cast face of the piston, in line with the piston pin, with the piston at BDC).
 Carbon removal is allowed as describe previously.
 (See drawing 2 & 3 in Appendix 1).